Are these 9 viral cleaning products actually worth the money? We asked an expert

 Is it worth it?
 Yes: Just don't expect them to last forever.
 Dunn admits that these drain snakes "worked really well" on her shower drain and sink, but the teeth aren't the most durable.

-"After using [it] a couple times, the teeth started to bend a little bit, so you'll have to buy more over time," she says.
+"After using [it] a couple of times, the teeth started to bend a little bit, so you'll have to buy more over time," she says.

-Insider tip: Dunn suggests using this clog remover once a month as a preventative measure, while taking care not to twist it as you pull it back out.
+Insider tip: Dunn suggests using this clog remover once a month as a preventative measure while taking care not to twist it as you pull it back out.
 This will help prevent any clogs from snagging, making it easier to remove in one piece.

 Best for: Removing dried-on stains from the inside of your microwave.